Pharmr/almace-scaffolding/_app/_pages/about.md

 Awesome.
 Read about the process [here](https://cranky-johnson-407f0c.netlify.app/providers/) and let’s link up.

 **Is self management dangerous?**
 In a word, no. [Assisted self management](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4103232/) is the cornerstone of chronic care.
 We just brought it online.
-However, if you’re uncomfortable having lightweight interactions with a provider, require frequent hospitalizations or lots of support, or don’t feel comfortable managing your condition virtually, this platform is not for you.
+However, if you’re uncomfortable having lightweight interactions with a provider, you require frequent hospitalizations or lots of support, or don’t feel comfortable managing your condition virtually, this platform is not for you.

 **What pharmacies do you support?**
 Technically, we support all pharmacies that allow for digital prescribing (ie e-prescribe).
 A newer generation of pharmacy exists that are api driven and integrated directly into our platform.
 When you place your order, your money will be held immediately and your request shipped right away if prescribed.
 This cuts down significantly on administrative work for the patient.
 We call this **instant fill**.
 Unfortunately, it’s only supported by a small number of pharmacies at the moment.
 To access the rest, choose the “Fill on my own” option or FOMO to send a legacy prescription to a pharmacy of your choosing.
 You’ll be responsible for paying for the drugs yourself as well as shipping or local pickup.
-Bear in mind, with the FOMO option, there may be extreme variability in drug pricing and insurance benefits coverage and we cannot gaurenteed a particular price.
+Bear in mind, with the FOMO option, there may be extreme variability in drug pricing and insurance benefits coverage and we cannot gaurenteed a particular price or coverage.

 **I take a scheduled drug.
 Can I still use Pharmr?**
 At the momement no, but we plan to support this in the future.
-Controlled substances require additional logic and rules around how the prescriptions are handled (particularly in regards to refills, transfers and delivery).
+Controlled substances require additional logic and rules around how prescriptions are handled (particularly in regards to refills, transfers and delivery).

 **Is Pharmr a pharmacy or a medical practice?**
 Neither.
 Pharmr is a technology platform that connects chronic care patients to physicians and pharmacies.

 **What is maintenance or continuation therapy?**
-Maintenance drugs are medications prescribed to treat chronic, long-term conditions and are taken on a regular,recurring basis.
+Maintenance drugs are medications prescribed to treat chronic, long-term conditions and are taken on a regular, recurring basis.
 Examples of maintenance drugs are those used to treat ADHD, asthma, diabetes, HIV, or Crohn's Disease.
 A larger list can be found [here](https://member.carefirst.com/carefirst-resources/pdf/2019-maintenance-drug-list-sum2723.pdf)

 **This is cool.
 How can I help?**
 We need the following super talented people to help us deliver our vision: